When growing kids don't gain weight as they should, it is called "failure to thrive."

 The child eats too little.
 Some children have trouble eating

-developmental delays, or conditions like autism
+or a condition like autism

 Food intolerance.
 A food

-sensitive to certain foods.
+intolerance means the body is sensitive to some foods.
 For example, milk protein

-intolerance means the body can't absorb foods that have milk proteins, such as yogurt and cheese, which could
+intolerance means the body can't absorb foods such as yogurt and cheese, which could

 lead to failure to thrive.

 the heart, lungs, or endocrine

 Metabolic disorders.
-Metabolic disorders are health conditions that make it
+These are health conditions that make it

 cause a child to eat poorly or vomit.

 Sometimes a mix of things leads to failure to thrive.
 For instance, if a baby has

 severe GER and is reluctant to eat, feeding times can be stressful.
-The baby may become upset and frustrated,
+The baby may be

 Other times, doctors aren't sure exactly what causes the problem.